NBizzell/time-lapse-crystals/Lesson-2/worksheet1.md

 ### Take the pictures
 1. At the command line or LXTerminal type the command `raspistill -o /home/pi/timelapse/class%02d.jpg -tl 2000 -t 60000`
 1. A preview image should appear on the screen for the duration of the command running.
-1. Wait for the command to finish running (you may wish to walk past the camera slowly ocasionally to add interest to your pictures)
+1. Wait for the command to finish running (you may wish to walk past the camera slowly occasionally to add interest to your pictures)

 ## Step 3: Check your pictures have been taken